 7. Renewal term period – in months or days

 9. Termination for convenience?

 10. Master effective date – From Amendments, to match up to Masters to create contract hierarchy

 They are mostly applicable to all Contract Types.
-Read our latest whitepaper on “What attributes should I track from my legacy contracts while migrating them?” to understand why it is important to track the above attributes.
+Read our latest whitepaper on “Attributes to be tracked while migration” to understand why it is important to track the above attributes.
 But clients may want to track many other items (Force Majeure?
 Limitation of Liability? etc.).
 A detailed in-house discussion among groups needs to be conducted for this.
 Brightleaf does have a scoping spreadsheet that would facilitate this discussion.